The title to this post is very stupid, cause guys still think like that... and this was a quote in an article.

 Since September 2007, I've been hooked on car shows.
 That month, I attended my first show- NOPI Nationals/Funkmaster Flex Car Show in Atlanta, GA.
 After that show, I started going to more and more car shows, and slowly fazing out the events and productions that I once covered in the Metro Atlanta Area.

 I started Doing Donuts With Bernie as a way to get my feet wet since I wanted to put on my own car show.
 As I continued blogging, my motive behind Doing Donuts With Bernie changed.
 I honestly love going to car shows all over the country.
 My dream job would literally be to go around the world to cover car shows- regardless of what type of show or which crowd they cater to.
-I've been to lowrider shows, import shows, old school/hot rod shots, and hood shows (you know- donks, boxes, SUVs, Camaros, Chargers, etc).
+I've been to lowrider shows, import shows, old school/hot rod shows, and hood shows (you know- donks, boxes, SUVs, Camaros, Chargers, etc).
 No matter what type of car show it is, it shares the same theory- I consider the customization of a car or even the purchase of a specific car a form of self-expression, basically like an art form.
 Going to car shows in different locations are fun- you get to meet people and you get to see a different way of doing things.

 I still have a lot of things up my sleeve with what I want to do with this blog, because I do believe that my vision will come alive.